filsan-1/hh/README.md

 ## Overview 🔨
-Hormone Harmony is a platform where women with PCOS come together to blog and share recipes.
+Hormone Harmony is a platform where women with any hormonal issue come together to blog and share recipes.
 You can track your hormonal health and receive notifications about your menstrual cycles.
-Remember, you are not alone in the fight against PCOS.
+Remember, you are not alone.
 Let's debunk myths, share self-care tips, and support each other on this journey.

 ## Features: